 Money as a Flow of Energy

 Think of each euro you spend as a unit of energy.
-You invest that energy to create value, like building a feature or reaching new users.
-When the product grows, it returns energy to you in the form of revenue.
-This cycle repeats, growing stronger when guided wisely.
+You invest that energy to create value, such as improving infrastructure, building software, or supporting users.
+When your work delivers results, that energy returns in the form of revenue, stability, or growth.
+This cycle repeats and grows stronger when guided wisely.

-You don't need to master complex formulas to see money this way.
+You do not need to master complex formulas to see money this way.
 Instead, notice simple flows:

-• Investing in the future: Money spent on things that help you grow, like better tools or skills, is energy put into long‑term strength.
+- Investing in the future: Money spent on tools, systems, and skills is energy put into long term strength.

-• Daily running costs: Money spent on keeping the lights on—like hosting or paying team members—is energy that keeps the system alive.
+- Daily running costs: Money spent on hosting, licensing, and people keeps the system alive.

-• Value returned: When customers pay for your product, that energy returns.
-It can be used to improve the product, reward the team, or explore new ideas.
+- Value returned: When users, customers, or stakeholders benefit from your work, that energy comes back.
+It can be used to improve systems, support teams, or explore new ideas.

-By watching these flows, you understand whether your product is gaining energy or losing it.
+By watching these flows, you understand whether your work is gaining energy or losing it.
 You can then decide where to adjust.

 Mindful Decisions

 Seeing money as energy encourages mindfulness.
-You ask, "Does this decision give us more life, or does it drain us?"
+You ask, “Does this decision give us more life, or does it drain us?”
 You weigh not just the cost, but the meaning.
-For example, delaying a flashy feature to focus on stability might not bring immediate excitement, but it preserves the product's health.
+For example, delaying a flashy upgrade to focus on stability may not bring immediate excitement, but it preserves the system’s health.

-You can still measure things like how much each customer contributes or how long it takes to recover an investment, but you don't need to dive into heavy formulas.
+You can still measure things like cost per user or how long it takes to recover an investment, but you do not need heavy formulas.
 Focus on the story behind the numbers.
 Keep asking simple questions:

-• Are we spending money on things that matter to our users?
+- Are we spending money on things that actually help users?

 Practical Wisdom

-Understanding money as energy transforms how you work as a product manager.
-Here are key takeaways to carry with you:
+Understanding money as energy changes how you approach your work in IT.
+Here are key takeaways:

-• Clarity in decisions — When you see money flowing, you can explain your choices with confidence and help others understand the trade-offs.
+- Better decisions: When you see how money flows, you can explain your choices and the trade offs behind them.

 Final Thoughts

 Money is a powerful form of energy.
 It can build, connect, and sustain.
-When you, as a Product Manager, learn to see money this way, you gain a new tool.
-You can communicate with finance teams without fear and guide your product with clarity.
+When you learn to see money this way, you gain a practical tool for your work in IT.
+You can communicate about costs with clarity and guide technical decisions with confidence.

-Understanding the basics of how money flows and affects your decisions reduces stress and empowers you.
-Embrace money not as a burden, but as an ally.
+Understanding how money flows through your systems and projects reduces stress and empowers you.
+Treat money not as a burden, but as a resource you can direct wisely.

 Back to blog